vr00n/data-take-home/README.md

 as name, description and address.
 The sole requirement of this part of the test is to produce JSON of all of the company listings data for the site.

-Please commit a "edgar.json" file of the parsed company listings data along with your solution code in the `solution/edgar` folder.
-Please include a `requirements.txt` file if necessary
+_Please commit a _edgar.json_ file of the parsed company listings data along with your solution code in the `solution/edgar` folder.
+Please include a `requirements.txt` file if necessary._

 #### Recommended libraries: